kelvinquaicoe/comp163-assignment-3/README.md

 # AI Assistance Used During Development

-Ai was used in finding bugs and problems in logoical functions.
+Ai was used in finding bugs and problems in logoical functions.eg. if current_gpa < 2.0 and social_points > 50:
+from if current_gpa > 2.0 and social_points < 50:
-Structuring the README and ensuring clear, professional documentation Ai was used to make sure everything I typed in the read me was accurate and not functionaly wrong.
+Structuring the README to ensure a clear, professional documentation Ai was used to make sure everything I typed in the read me was accurate and not functionaly wrong.
 Ai was used to make sure all the requiremnts of the home work were met are I finished the assesment.
 Ai was used to simplify some applications as code got redundunt at some point.